-Identify which wastes could be identified for reuse to minimise waste volumes, e.g. feasibility of using VLLW / LLW as shielding materials for construction in new build or optimising concrete waste for use as infill.
-This may tie in with graphite reduction / reuse.
+Research is required to identify which wastes could be suitable for reuse to minimise waste volumes, e.g. feasibility of using VLLW/ LLW as shielding materials for construction in new build or optimising concrete waste for use as infill.
+This may tie in with graphite reduction/ reuse.
 A specific subject to be considered is the identification of technologies to increase the beneficial re-use of activated (as opposed to contaminated) metallic components.
 Understanding whether it is feasible to separate radionuclides from activated metal to utilise conventional routes for re-use.

-(C.5) Retrieval of Heels and Residues / Methods for Penetrating Vessels and Pipework
+(C.5) Retrieval of heels and residues/ methods for penetrating vessels and pipework

-There are a large number of tanks / vaults / tubes which are difficult to access and although bulk volumes can be removed there is a need for easy removal of any remaining heels and residues.
+There are a large number of tanks and associated pipe work/ vaults/ tubes/ sumps/ ponds which are difficult to access, and although bulk volumes can be removed, there is a need for easy removal of any remaining heels and residues.
 Specifically:

-- The means to penetrate vessels and pipework simply, cheaper, faster and (e.g. from MSMs) in a secure manner. - Remote tools for size reduction, dismantling and waste segregation (general waste handling). - Big challenges arise from all dose rate levels, sludges & solids of different rheology and physical properties.
+- The means to penetrate vessels and pipework in a secure manner. - Remote tools for size reduction, dismantling and waste segregation (general waste handling). - Big challenges arise from all dose rate levels, sludges & solids of different rheology and physical properties.

-The integrity of the seal is important to eliminate any release fraction when applied, be water / chemical proof and functional for several years after insertion to allow further washout of plant etc. Further learning and development is needed into sludges and solids, covering different methods e.g. hydrogen hot tapping, what works well, challenges etc. Again, cell geometry / environment makes this a challenge and a topic for further research.
+The integrity of the seal is important to eliminate any release fraction when applied, be water/ chemical proof and functional for several years after insertion to allow further washout of plant etc. Further learning and development of sludges and solids is needed, covering different methods e.g. hydrogen hot tapping, what works well, challenges etc. Again, cell geometry/ environment makes this a challenge and a topic for further research.

-(C.6) Coastal Monitoring and Climate Change Monitoring during the C&M periods
+(C.6) Coastal monitoring and climate change monitoring during the C&M periods

-How we build up a baseline picture then monitor and compare over the Care and Maintenance period, looking at climate trends and storm events.
+How we build up a baseline picture then monitor and compare over the Care and Maintenance (C&M) period, looking at climate trends and storm events.